Muhammad al-Yaqoubi: Involvement in the Syrian Civil War 2011–present

 In August 2013, al-Yaqoubi said he wants the Free Syrian Army (FSA) to open a register in which fighters, civilians and administrators can be organized and given an identification number.
 He also thinks there should be recruitment centers in major towns and cities in the Middle East to pre-empt individual efforts, where those who want to fight can be vetted and trained under the FSA 's supervision.

 In September 2014, al-Yaqoubi co-signed an open letter to Islamic State of Iraq and the Levant (ISIL) chief Abu Bakr al-Baghdadi saying "misinterpreted Islam into a religion of harshness, brutality, torture and murder" and refuting the ideological foundation of ISIS, banning Muslims from joining it and making it clear that this is non-Islamic, anti-Islam.
 In November 2014, he led prayers at the funeral of the American Peter Kassig.
 In an interview with CNN's Christiane Amanpour he condemned the killing of Kassig by ISIL and said, "We have to speak loud and very clear that Muslims and Islam have nothing to do with this...
 ISIS has no nationality.
 Its nationality is terror, savagery, and hatred."
 In the same month in an interview with Margaret Warner on PBS NewsHour he said of al-Baghdadi, "He's against Islam.
 He's non-Muslim, according to the Muslim standards, because he's allowing people to kill Muslims, referring to the Book of Allah [Quran], wrongly using religious texts.
 This is anti-Islamic.
 He's going against God.
 He's going against the message of Islam, Muhammad, peace be upon him.
 If he repents and come in a court and defend himself, he won't have any one single verse of the Quran to defend his opinion in killing innocent people."
 In March 2015, he said that ISIL has a sophisticated system of fallacies, and he referred to the extremists as "ignorant", "stupid" and "arrogant".
+In 2015, Shaykh Muhammad al-Yaqoubi refuted Ahmed al-Sharaa following his interview with Al Jazeera Media Network.
+However, after the ouster of al-Assad in 2024, al-Yaqoubi congratulated al-Sharaa on becoming the president of Syria in January 2025.